davidrhoden/davidrhoden-basic-netlify/timeline/betty-pinwheels-jul-21-2006.md

 ---
-title: I visited my mom and took this picture of Betty
+title: I visited my mom and took this picture of Betty.
 date: 2006-07-21T12:00:00.000Z
 excerpt: She was a great poser.
 summary: She was a great poser.